 Dynamic Range With JPEGS Is Very Usable

-The only down side is the Fujifilm JPGs are not the sharpest things on the planet and you have to shoot between ISO 320 and 640, but I haven’t had any issues with noise yet.
-I’ve also discovered you shouldn’t really turn up the sharpness on your JPGs in the camera settigs, save it for post.
-In camera sharpness does bad things to fine details like hair.
+The only downside is the Fujifilm JPGs are not the sharpest things on the planet and you have to shoot between ISO 320 and 640, but I haven’t had any issues with noise yet.
+I’ve also discovered you shouldn’t really turn up the sharpness on your JPGs in the camera settings, save it for post.
+In-camera sharpness does bad things to fine details like hair.

 Dramatically Improved User Interface and Experience

 Fujifilm didn’t just add a touch screen.
-They added a touch screen the works very well with swipe features that you can customize.
-Basically you have four extra swipe fn buttons by swiping left right up or down.
+They added a touch screen that works very well with swipe features that you can customize.
+Basically, you have four extra swipe fn buttons by swiping left right up, or down.

-Pinch and zoom and swiping around photos in playback all work as good as any smartphone.
-This is actually the first camera I’ve owned with touchscreen where it’s useful enough that that I can actually leave it turned on.
+Pinch and zoom and swiping around photos in playback all work as well as any smartphone.
+This is actually the first camera I’ve owned with a touchscreen where it’s useful enough that I can actually leave it turned on.

 When in playback reviewing a photo, you can also zoom in much closer to your images that were shot RAW.
 On the X-T2 you could only zoom in so close to a RAW image and you had to convert it to JPG to get closer.
 This is actually a really nice improvement.

 There are new display settings for your LCD screen contrast.
 You can turn to contrast high (for bright outdoors), medium or low, or turn it to amber for low-profile indoor shooting.

 You can make all the settings on the display larger and you can customize what gets modified.
 I have this set as a swipe feature on my LCD so I can instantly make my settings larger or smaller.